-- UB Law in Focus (presented by UB School of Law): Sign up for upcoming discussions and review past discussions.
+- UB Law in Focus (presented by UBalt School of Law): Sign up for upcoming discussions and review past discussions.

 - Beyond Voting: Ideas for civic participation after the election, including information about how to evaluate media sources and confront misinformation.

 - Student Assistance Program: We know you might need someone to talk to, and the Student Assistance Program provides support for UBalt students 24/7

 - Link to Maryland State Board of Elections: Find out about early voting, frequently asked questions, and voter services.

 - Link to ACLU – Know Your Voting Rights: Find out what to do if you are uncertain about your rights, if someone is interfering with your right to vote, or if you encounter any difficulties voting.

 Are you a faculty member?
 Check out studentsvote220 to see how faculty can help increase student voter participation.

 Spring 2021 Programs

 What's Next Series (presented by UBalt Votes)

 - And Justices for All: The Future of the Supreme Court - Tues., April 20 at 6-7p p.m.